 “We have the best schools in the country, it’s a core value and also one of our competitive advantages.
 So I am committed, and I believe we all must be committed, to excellence for every student.
 We’re number one in education and we are going to stay that way”

-Gov. Healey about the ballot initiative passed in November 2024 that removed Massachusetts Comprehensive Assessment System (MCAS) passage from the state’s high school graduation requirements, saying that she respected the decision of voters but the removal of the requirement creates an opportunity and responsibility to ensure that every student graduates set up for success.
+Gov. Healey spoke about the ballot initiative passed in November 2024 that removed Massachusetts Comprehensive Assessment System (MCAS) passage from the state’s high school graduation requirements, saying that she respected the decision of voters but the removal of the requirement creates an opportunity and responsibility to ensure that every student graduates set up for success.
 She announced a new statewide Graduation Requirements Council that will develop recommendations for high school graduation in Massachusetts.

 Gov. Healey detailed the story of Harris, a Massachusetts high school graduate who participated in one of Massachusetts’ Innovation Career Pathways programs, allowing him to gain early exposure to computer science and workforce opportunities.
 Remarking that “high school is not what it used to be, nor should it be,” Gov. Healey lauded the Innovation Career Pathways, saying that new high school standards would be tied to opportunities like early college and job training programs.